 - Appointment reminders

-We’ve given some of our best ideas, but we know that executing a dental marketing strategy will be no cakewalk for most dentists, as this isn’t their full time job.
+We’ve given you some of our ideas, but we know that building a marketing plan and executing a multi channel campaign will be no cakewalk for most dentists.

-It takes a ton of time, dedication, and consistency to run a successful dental online marketing campaign.
+It takes a lot of time, dedication, and consistency to run a successful dental online marketing campaign.

 The best dental marketing companies are going to be the ones to write specifically to dentists, and are ready to cater to the industry-specific needs that private dentist offices have.